MicrosoftDocs/cloud-adoption-framework/docs/get-started/migrate.md

 ## Step 7: Deploy and align a landing zone

-All migrated assets are deployed within a landing zone.
-Initially, the landing zone is simple to support smaller workloads.
-Over time, it scales to address more complex workloads.
+All migrated assets are deployed to a landing zone.
+The landing zone start simple to support smaller workloads, then scales to address more complex workloads over time.

-- [Choose a landing zone](../ready/landing-zone/index.md): Use this section to find the right approach to deploying a landing zone based on your adoption pattern.
+- [Choose a landing zone](../ready/landing-zone/index.md): Find the right approach to deploying a landing zone based on your adoption pattern.
 Then deploy that standardized code base.
-- [Expand your landing zone](../ready/considerations/index.md): Regardless of the starting point, identify gaps in the deployed landing zone to add required components for resource organization, security, governance, compliance, and operations.
+- [Expand your landing zone](../ready/considerations/index.md): Whatever your starting point, identify gaps in the deployed landing zone and add required components for resource organization, security, governance, compliance, and operations.

 **Deliverables:**

-- Deploy a first landing zone for initial, low-risk migrations.
+- Deploy your first landing zone for deploying initial low-risk migrations.
-- Develop a plan to refactor with the cloud center of excellence or the central IT team.
+- Develop a refactoring plan with the cloud center of excellence or the central IT team.
 - Timeline risks:
   - Governance, operations, and security requirements for the first 10 workloads can slow this process.
-  - Actual refactoring of the first landing zone and subsequent landing zones takes longer, but it should happen in parallel with migration efforts.
+  - Refactoring the first landing zone and subsequent landing zones takes longer, but it should happen in parallel with migration efforts.

 <br>